dacharyc/prfocus-website/content/en/docs/settings/_index.md

 Selecting this option opens a window where you can customize global default settings for PR Focus for:

-- A navigation override for improved accessibility.
+- Accessibility settings to override default navigation or display text instead of glyphs.
 - How long to wait before moving PRs from your main dashboards to the Inactive or Archived dashboards.
 - Options to specify GitHub fetch behavior.
 - Checkboxes for whether to show the Reviewing or Assignee columns.

+## Accessibility Settings

+PR Focus provides accessibility settings to override default controls, and the display of glyphs versus text.

+### Controls

+PR Focus provides the following setting to override default controls:

-## Right-click to Navigate to PR Details
+#### Right-click to Navigate to PR Details

 PR Focus provides an accessibility setting to override the default navigate to PR details behavior.
 By default, when you click a PR summary card, you go into a new view that shows you the details for that PR.
 For people who prefer an alternate behavior, there is a setting to use the right click menu to navigate to PR details.